sidpalas/devops-directive-website/content/posts/2020/02/hugo-cloud-build/index.md

 #### Video Walkthrough

 To accompany this article, I also created a full video walkthrough of setting up the pipeline.
-Feel free to follow along or skip it depending if you prefer the video or written format!
+Feel free to follow along or skip it depending on if you prefer the video or written format!

 {{< youtube MF2gMZ5aDBQ >}}